“Dabney is a very helpful writer” – John MacArthur (here)

 “One of the wonderful old past generation American preachers was a man named R.L.
 Dabney.
 And reading him is always refreshing.
 He’s like a Puritan out of his time and out of his place.” – John MacArthur (here)

 John MacArthur has quoted and recommended R.L.
-Dabney regularly over the years, both in his preaching and at various conferences.
+Dabney regularly over the years, both in his preaching and at various conferences, without ever mentioning his views on slavery and white-supremacy.

 Dabney on Preaching